nakib103/cursorControl/README.md

 --run            run the program
 ```
 ## Contributing
-:handshake: thsnks for considering contributing to this project.
+:handshake: thanks for considering contributing to this project.
 - any kind of question can be discussed in [slack](https://join.slack.com/t/cursorcontrolgroup/shared_invite/zt-qwzhxi4m-iNh3UmEdWQGDRcINwEd4EQ) channel

 ## License